 |Mechanisms of vesicle secretion|

 |Animal models of thrombosis|

 In addition to this course, trainees will attend the weekly Division meeting, where they will have the opportunity to present their work to other scientists in our field.
 Trainees will also have access to a rich array of learning opportunities in hemostasis and thrombosis, vascular medicine, and hematology, including the Division of Hematology Seminar Series at Massachusetts General Hospital, the Brigham and Women’s Hospital Weekly Hematology Case Conference and Seminar Series, and the Harvard Blood Scholars K12 Program Monthly Colloquium.

 How to Join Us

 We welcome qualified applicants at all levels of training.
 For those interested in the NIH T32 training program in Blood Coagulation and Vascular Biology, eligibility requirements include: 1) an advanced degree (MD, PhD, DVM, or DO), and 2) US citizenship or permanent residency (green card).
 Postdoctoral, graduate/medical student, and undergraduate research positions are also available outside of the T32 program.
-Interested candidates should contact Dr. Robert Flaumenhaft at firstname.lastname@example.org.
+Interested candidates should contact Dr. Robert Flaumenhaft, MD, PhD at firstname.lastname@example.org.